 There are two ways that a cash advance could affect your credit score.

 Now, the only way that a credit card cash advance will affect your credit is if you take out a series of very large cash advances and add so much money to your balance that it starts to affect the “amounts owed” component of your credit score.

 When it comes to credit cards, your credit score takes into account your “credit utilization ratio,” which measures how much of your total limit you’re spending.
-If you had a total credit limit of $10,000 and a balance of $3,000, your credit utilization ratio would be 30 percent.
+If you had a total credit limit of $10,000 and a balance of $3,000, your credit utilization ratio would be 30%.

-And in fact, 30 percent is the ratio that you should aim to stay below.
+And in fact, 30% is the ratio that you should aim to stay below.
 Above that, and you’ll start seeing your score be negatively affected.
-Luckily, it will probably take quite a few cash advances to push your balance above 30 percent, so this likely isn’t something you’ll have to worry about.
+Luckily, it will probably take quite a few cash advances to push your balance above 30%, so this probably isn’t something you’ll have to worry about.

 A cash advance loan, on the other hand, could affect your score if you fail to pay it back.
 In a situation like that, the lender will probably sell the debt to a collections agency, who will then report it to the credit bureau.
 Once that collections account is on your report, you will see your score be seriously impacted.